Comac C919: Deliveries

+The first C919 airframe intended for commercial service was delivered to launch customer China Eastern Airlines on 9 December 2022.
+The second, third, fourth, and fifth airframes were delivered to China Eastern on 14 July 2023, 9 December 2023, 29 December 2023, and 2 March 2024 respectively, thereby completing China Eastern's initial order.
+A sixth aircraft was delivered to China Eastern Airlines on 28 May 2024.
+The seventh and eighth aircraft for China Eastern Airlines were delivered to the company on 29 July 2024 and 30 September 2024 respectively.
+Air China and China Southern Airlines both received their first C919 aircraft on 28 August 2024.

+An airframe with registration number "B-658M" was delivered to COMAC's dedicated charter operator Comac Express sometime in March 2025.
+The fourth airframe for China Southern Airlines (with registration number "B-658N") was delivered on 30 April 2025.

 Orders

-At the November 2010 Zhuhai Airshow, Comac announced orders for 55 C919 aircraft from six airlines, with an additional 45 options.
+At the November 2010 Zhuhai Airshow, Comac announced orders for 55 C919 aircraft from 6 airlines, with an additional 45 options.
 The purchasing airlines or lessors included China Eastern Airlines, Air China, Hainan Airlines, China Southern Airlines, CDB Leasing Company, and GE Capital Aviation Services.
 On 19 October 2011, Chinese ICBC Leasing ordered 45 C919s and agreed to be the launch customer.
 On 11 November 2014, Comac announced at the 2014 Zhuhai Airshow that China Merchants Bank's aircraft leasing division made a firm commitment for 30 C919s, and that total orders were now up to 450 aircraft.

-At the June 2015 Paris Air Show, Ping An Leasing signed a letter of intent for 50 C919s, becoming one of Comac's largest customers, and Puren Group signed a letter of intent for seven C919s and seven ARJ21s, intended for the start-up Puren Airlines.

-In November 2016 COMAC has received an order for 20 C919s including 5 firm from Shanghai Pudong Development Bank Financial Leasing and for 36 C919s from CITIC Group Financial Leasing including 18 firm.

-While no down payments were needed before its maiden flight, 500,000 yuan ($76,000) were deposited subsequently for each firm order.
+At the June 2015 Paris Air Show, Ping An Leasing signed a letter of intent (LOI) for 50 C919s, becoming one of Comac's largest customers, and Puren Group signed a letter of intent for seven C919s and seven ARJ21s, intended for the start-up Puren Airlines.
+In November 2016 COMAC received an order for 20 C919s including 5 firm from Shanghai Pudong Development Bank Financial Leasing and for 36 C919s from CITIC Group Financial Leasing including 18 firm.
+While no down payments for the order were needed before C919's maiden flight, 500,000 yuan ($76,000) nevertheless were deposited subsequently for each of the firm order.
 The 5 December 2017 ICBC Leasing order for 55 brought the order book to 785.

-In February 2018, its total order book was for 815, before the order for 200 from HNA Group in June 2018, along with 100 ARJ-21s.

-By August 2018, FlightGlobal counted 305 orders plus 45 options and 658 letters of intent: commitments.
+In February 2018, the total order book for the C919 stood at 815, prior to the order for 200 from HNA Group in June 2018 which also included an order for 100 ARJ21s.
+By August 2018, FlightGlobal counted 305 orders plus 45 options and 658 LOIs: commitments.

-The first commercial airframe was delivered to China Eastern Airlines on 9 December 2022.

-By January 2023, COMAC reported having received more than 1,200 orders and aimed to expand its annual production capacity to 150 airliners in five years.